Angel (Ladadi O-Heyo)

 "Angel (Ladadi O-Heyo)" is a song by German electronic music duo Jam & Spoon featuring American singer Plavka, released in 1995 by Epic, JAM! and Dance Pool as the fourth and last single from the duo's second album, Tripomatic Fairytales 2001 (1993).
 The song was written by German music writer Nosie Katzmann, who also wrote the duos former hits, "Right in the Night" and "Find Me (Odyssey to Anyoona)".
 "Angel" peaked at number two in Italy and number three in Finland.
 Additionally, it reached number 26 in the UK, number 28 in Switzerland, and number 30 in Germany.
-Marcus Nispel directed the music video for the song.
+Marcus Nispel directed the accompanying music video.

 Critical reception

 James Masterton for Dotmusic described the song as "more atmospheric meanderings" from Jam & Spoon.
-Pan-European magazine Music & Media wrote that the participation "is as simple as on Crystal Waters' "Gypsy Woman (La Da Da La Da Dee)" and Lavinia Jones' "Sing It To You (Dee-Doob-Dee-Doo)".
+Pan-European magazine Music & Media wrote that the participation "is as simple as on Crystal Waters' 'Gypsy Woman (La Da Da La Da Dee)' and Lavinia Jones' 'Sing It To You (Dee-Doob-Dee-Doo)'.
 The flamenco bit is another hook."

 Music video

-The accompanying music video of "Angel (Ladadi O-Heyo)" was directed by German director Marcus Nispel.
+The music video for "Angel (Ladadi O-Heyo)" was directed by German director Marcus Nispel.
 It tells the story of two girls having sex with older men under hidden cameras.
 Then they are blackmailing those men with videotapes of the act.
-They drive around in a van and go to a cafe where they tear down the place, threatening people with guns.
-The police comes, surrounding the place.
-When the girls are refusing to come out and then shoot a young man, the police attacks and a smoke grenade are sent into the cafe.
+The girls drive around in a van and go to a cafe where they tear down the place, threatening people with guns.
+The police comes, surrounds the place and after the girls shoot a young man, the police attacks and a smoke grenade are sent into the cafe.
 At last, when the girls come out, one of them is being shot down, and the other arrested.
 In between this depiction, Plavka performs, looking at the camera through a porthole window.
 Two versions of the video were released: a censored and an uncensored version.
+"Angel (Ladadi O-Heyo)" was B-listed on German music television channel VIVA in May 1995.
+One month later, MTV Europe put it on buzz bin rotation.